These free android backup apps will protect all the important data on your device.

-ClockworkMod has been a developer user have turned to over the years when they have needed to root and ROM their phone.
-AllCast was arguably their second most popular app when the streaming craze began although we have become rather fond of Helium.
-It is one of the best Android backup apps and ensures you won’t lose valuable data.
+ClockworkMod has been a developer who helps users over the years for rooting and installing custom ROM on their phones.
+AllCast for Chromecast was arguably their second most popular app when the streaming craze began.
+Now, Helium is one of the best Android backup apps that ensures you won’t lose valuable data.
 It’s an effortless way to backup existing apps for an easy install on another device or restoring apps after a hard reset without installing one by one from the play store.

 Helium comes in two varieties with the Free and Paid versions.
 The former offers the ability to backup and restore your data to a microSD card or your PC.
 This will cover everyone, but you will have to deal with ads, and you will be missing out on some better features.
 The Premium version ups the ante by adding features like device to device sync, automatic scheduled backups, and cloud backup and restore through three fan favorites with google drive, Box, and Dropbox.